Suing for Breach of Contract vs. Bad Faith Insurance

 In these cases, the insurer and the insured may need to litigate their contract dispute in court, where successful policyholders can expect to obtain the coverage that they were initially denied under the terms of the original contract.

 In any contract dispute, the first step is to carefully examine what the policy says, Levin explains.
-“You look at the facts of the claim and loss to see what is involved.
+“You look at the facts of the claim and loss to see what it involves.
 Usually, the insurance company will say what they’re paying, what they’re not, and why.
 Sometimes it’s a really simple dispute about the amount, where everyone agrees it’s a covered loss.
 Sometimes it’s more complicated because the company says all or part of the loss isn’t covered because of an exclusion.
 Then you have to look at the exclusion to see if it applies, and that can get into several other issues.”

-What You Have to Prove in a Bad Faith Claim
+What You Have To Prove in a Bad Faith Claim

-“The essence of bad faith is a tort concept that the insurance company not only breached its contractual obligations but did so so egregiously that it should also be liable in tort,” Levin says.
-“A standard formulation is that it knew, should have known, or recklessly disregarded that it had no reasonable basis to deny the benefits being sought.”
+“The essence of bad faith is a tort concept that the insurance company not only breached its contractual obligations but did so egregiously that it should also be liable in tort,” Levin says.
+“A standard formulation is that it knew, should have known, or recklessly disregarded that it had no reasonable basis to deny the benefits sought.”

 Find an Experienced Insurance Coverage Lawyer